ahives/HareDu2/README.md

 HareDu 2
 ========
-HareDu 2 is a .NET client and library that consumes the RabbitMQ REST API and is used to manage and monitor a RabbitMQ server or cluster.
+HareDu 2 is a .NET client and library that consumes the RabbitMQ REST API and can be used to manage and monitor a RabbitMQ server or cluster.

 Get It